wenbinyugroup/prevabs/doc/user/source/contents/tutorial.rst

     </layup>
   </layups>

-Create components
+Define the components
-^^^^^^^^^^^^^^^^^

-There are two types of components in PreVABS, laminate and fill.
-For this example, based on the decomposition we did at the begining of this section, there are three laminate-type components and one fill-type component.
-Besides, the sequence of creating components is important as stated at the beginning of this section.
-This is defined by declaring which components are needed before creating the current one.
+^^^^^^^^^^^^^^^^^^^^^

+PreVABS supports laminate and fill components.
+This example has three laminate components (the walls and two webs) and one fill component.
+Dependencies specify which components must exist before another component can be created.

-Each laminate-type component is composed of one or more segments.
-Each segment is a unique combination of a base line and a layup.
-The layup can be created on either side of the base line.
-This is controlled by an attribute ``direction``, which can be either left or right.
-This can be understood as the left- or right-hand side when walking along the base line, as shown in :numref:`Fig. %s <fig_tutorial_box_segments>`.
+Each laminate component contains one or more segments.
+A segment combines a baseline with a layup.
+The ``direction`` attribute places the layup on the ``left`` or ``right`` side of the baseline, as viewed while moving in the baseline direction.
+The default is ``left``.
+This convention is illustrated in :numref:`Fig. %s <fig_tutorial_box_segments>`.

-As for the ordering, the walls should be completed first, since its inner boundary is needed to trim the base lines of both webs.
-Hence, each web component depends on the walls component, as shown in :numref:`Listing %s <code_tutorial_box_laminate>`.
+The walls must be created first because their inner boundary trims both web baselines.
+Each web therefore depends on the wall component, as shown in :numref:`Listing %s <code_tutorial_box_laminate>`.

 .. figure:: /figures/tutorial_box_segments.png